-The term atherosclerosis is derived from the words “atheroma” (focal plaques) and “sclerosis” (multiplication of connective tissue).
-The changes of atherosclerosis take place in the intima and media of blood vessel walls and lead to a stiffening of the vessel walls and narrowing of the vessel lumen.
+The term atherosclerosis is derived from the words ‘atheroma’ (focal plaques) and ‘sclerosis’ (multiplication of connective tissue).
+Atherosclerotic changes take place in the intima and media of blood vessel walls and lead to a stiffening of the vessel walls and narrowing of the vessel lumen.

 Atherosclerosis includes atherosclerosis, media sclerosis, and arteriolosclerosis.

 Atherosclerosis is the leading cause of death in industrialized countries.
-Cardiovascular disease kills more people each year than Alzheimer´s, accidents, and cancer combined.
-Over 152.000 Americans killed by CVD each year are under the age of 65.
-In 2002, 32% of deaths from CVD occurred prematurely (i.e., before age 75, which is close to the average life expectancy).
+More deaths result from cardiovascular disease than from Alzheimer’s disease, accidents, and cancer combined.
+Over 152,000 Americans that experience cardiovascular mortality every year are under the age of 65.
+In 2002, 32% of deaths from cardiovascular disease occurred prematurely (i.e., before age 75, which is close to the average life expectancy).

-Risk factors are defined as modifiable and non-modifiable factors.
-Non-modifiable risk factors are male gender, age and family history.
-The modifiable risk factors can be further divided into first and second order risk factors.
+Risk factors for atherosclerosis can be modifiable or non-modifiable.
+Non-modifiable risk factors are male sex, age, and family history.
+Modifiable risk factors can be divided into first and second-order risk factors.

-Second order risk factors include lack of exercise, stress, android obesity, hyperuricemia, triglyceridemia, fibrinogenemia, homocysteinemia, glucose tolerance disorders, chronic renal failure, and increased lipoprotein (a).
+Second-order risk factors include lack of exercise, stress, obesity, hyperuricemia, hypertriglyceridemia, fibrinogenemia, homocysteinemia, glucose tolerance disorders, chronic renal failure, and increased lipoprotein (a).

-A classification can be made depending on the affected vessels.
-We distinguish between microangiopathies affecting the large and medium-sized arteries, and microangiopathy that occurs in the arterioles, capillaries or venules and is usually found in diabetes mellitus.
+Atherosclerosis can be classified depending on the affected vessels.
+We distinguish between microangiopathies affecting large and medium-sized arteries, and microangiopathy that occurs in the arterioles, capillaries, or venules, and is usually found in diabetes mellitus.

-Atherosclerosis can be present for years and decades without any symptoms.
-Common manifestations include coronary heart disease, cerebrovascular disease, PAD and infrarenal aortic aneurysm.
+Atherosclerosis can be present for years without any symptoms.
+Common manifestations include coronary heart disease, cerebrovascular disease, peripheral arterial disease, and infrarenal aortic aneurysm.

-The history is taken to identify risk factors, such as family history.
-Co-morbidities and the use of medication and walking distances should also be asked.
+History should be taken to identify risk factors such as a family history of the disease.
+Comorbidities and the use of medication and walking distances should also be ascertained.

-Physical examination can already provide information about the skin color and temperature or evidence of existing ulcerations of circulatory disorders.
+Physical examination can already provide information about the skin color and temperature or evidence of existing ulcerations or circulatory disorders.
 The heart should also be auscultated.

-EKG or stress EKG can also be helpful.
+ECG or stress ECG can also be helpful.